BenLahbibLaaraj/TaskMaster/README.md

 - Create one-time tasks with optional deadlines and descriptions
 - Create recurring tasks with custom frequencies (e.g., daily, weekly)
-- View all tasks in an organized list, sorted by deadline
+- View all tasks in an organized list, sorted by deadline with **color-coded urgency indicators**
 - Export tasks to CSV or Excel files for backup or further analysis
 - Manage tasks through a simple, text-based menu system